reetssydney/prototypes/growth-firebase/Add image TODO list.md

 - [ ] Change disabled next icon in the full-screen caption image to enabled primary icon when a decision is made

 ### **Preview page**
+- [x] tapping back goes back to edit.html
-- [ ] tapping back goes back to edit.html
+- [ ] tapping back goes back to edit.html with caption step remembered (low-prio)

 ***CONCEPT A ONLY***